-WEB DEVELOPMENT AND DESIGN, Certificate Program - 1450
+WEB DEVELOPMENT AND DESIGN, Certificate - 1450

 The Web Development and Design certificate program provides skills and knowledge needed for a rewarding career in designing and developing professional websites and applications.
 All students gain a foundation in website development and design, various web technologies, and multimedia.
-Students are able to select from one of the following tracks: Web Application Development, Interactive Web Media, or General Web Studies.
-Web Application Development track graduates emphasize their studies on building interactive, data-driven web sites and mobile applications.
-Interactive Web Media track graduates are able to focus on making creative content using rich media.
-Finally, students choosing the General Web Studies track are able to develop a mix of design and development skills.
+Students are able to select from one of two options: Web Application Development or Interactive Web Media.
+Graduates of the Web Application Development option emphasize their studies on building interactive, data-driven web sites and mobile applications.
+Graduates of the Interactive Web Media option are able to focus on making creative content using rich media.
 The complete program is available through Virtual Learning.
-The program can also be completed at the Harrisburg Campus by taking some courses through Virtual Learning.
+Students may complete the program at the Harrisburg Campus by taking some courses through Virtual Learning.